dotslashgabut/image-collection-web-app/README.md

 # Image Collection Web App (Flat-File Backend)

 A modern, responsive web application for managing a personal image collection.
 It features image uploads, title/description/tag editing, search, tag filtering, and a clean user interface with animations.
 Data (metadata and image files) is stored directly on the server using a flat-file approach (JSON for metadata, files for images).
+Maybe suitable for Midjourney --sref collections.

 <!-- Add a GIF or screenshot here -->